s23alwa/PLOTLY-DASH/README.md

 # PLOTLY-DASH
-Developing a web app through plotly dash and creating dashboard
+Developing a web app through plotly dash and creating dashboard an d charts